Labour Day

-Countries and dependencies coloured by observance of International Workers' Day or a different variant of May Day or Labour Day:
+Nations and dependencies coloured by observance of International Workers' Day or a different variant of May Day or Labour Day:

-Labour Day is an official public holiday in many countries.
-The actual date of the holiday can vary, as the map illustrates.
-For instance, in North America, it is celebrated on the first Monday in September.
-In other parts of the world, it is often celebrated on the first Monday in May.
+Labour Day (or Labor Day) is an official public holiday in many countries.
+In most countries, Labour Day is synonymous with, or linked with, International Workers' Day, which happens on 1 May.
+It was originally chosen to commemorate the 1886 general strike which culminated in the Haymarket affair.
+In the United States and Canada, it is a public holiday on the first Monday in September.

+Labour Day is a public / statutory holiday.
 It is an annual day of celebration of the labour movement and the institution of achievements.
 It has its origins in the labour union movement, specifically the eight-hour day movement, which advocated eight hours for work, eight hours for recreation, and eight hours for rest.

-In most countries, Labour Day is synonymous with, or linked with, International Workers' Day, which happens on 1 May, although celebrated on the first Monday in September in North America.
-It was originally chosen to commemorate the 1886 general strike which culminated in the Haymarket affair.
-In most countries Labour Day is celebrated either on the first Monday in September or on 1 May as indicated in global map.
-Labour Day is a public / statutory holiday as indicated.

 International Workers' Day

-For many countries, "Labour Day" is synonymous with, or linked with, International Workers' Day, which occurs on 1 May.
+For some countries, "Labour Day" is synonymous with, or linked to, International Workers' Day, which occurs on 1 May.
 International Workers' Day commemorates the 1886 Haymarket affair in Chicago, when there was a general strike for the eight-hour workday.

-Some countries have a holiday at or around this date, but it is not a Labour Day celebration.
-Others celebrate Labour Day on the first Monday after 1 May.
+Many countries have a holiday at or around this date, but it is not a Labour Day celebration.
+Others celebrate Labour Day on the first Monday after 1 September or on dates commemorating significant national labour events in their histories.